wesjrock/moviefilestruct/README.md

 PROJECT
 --------------------------------------------------
-Basically there is a Tweet database with the following file organization strucutre:
+Basically there is a Film database with the following file organization strucutre:
 * fixed-length and variable-length fields with delimiters (in bytes)
 * variable-register size with delimiters (in bytes)

-You can List and Search movies within the database.
+You can List and Search films within the database.

-MOVIE FILE STRUCTURE
+FILE STRUCTURE
 --------------------------------------------------
 ```bash
 ID (Movie identification number - int)